What is Salary Packaging and How Does it Work?

 Salary packaging or salary sacrifice is a mutual arrangement between you and your employer, where it is pre-decided that you will pay for some services or items directly from your pre-tax salary.
-For instance, you may salary package cars, computers, super funds, and child care, etc. The advantage of salary packaging is that it reduces your taxable income thereby enabling you to have more money in your pocket.
+For instance, you may salary package cars, computers, super funds, and child care, etc. The advantage of salary packaging is that it reduces your taxable income thereby enabling you to pay less tax and have more money in your pocket.

 As per the arrangement, your employer needs to pay fringe benefits tax (FBT) on the benefits that have been provided to you.
 These benefits are listed towards the end of the annual payout summary.
-They are used to assess your tax offsets, Medicare levy surcharge, child support payments, and other government benefits.
+They are used to assess your income tax offsets, Medicare levy surcharge, child support payments, and other government benefits.

 Salary packaging cannot be retrospective.
 You need to enter into the salary packaging arrangement with your employer prior to earning the said income.